The first exercise of this section required us to watch a scene of Goodfellas, a movie by Martin Scorsese (1), and answer the following questions:

 - How does it do this?
 List the ‘clues’.

 Throughout the scene the main character tips and bribes a number of people in order to 1) park his car quickly 2) jump the long queue at the nightclub by entering through a service door 3) get a table at the front of the show.
 But the money is not the only clue.
-He is charming and takes the time to greet and engage with numerous people through the scene, calling them by their names or teasing them.
+He is charming and takes the time to greet and engage with numerous people throughout the scene, calling them by their names or teasing them.
 The people he greets come from all walks of life, from waiters and cooks to bodyguards and guests at the restaurant.
-Everybody seems to know him and he charms everybody, managing to get free gifts from some of them (a bottle of Champaign).
+Everybody seems to know him and he charms everybody, managing to get free gifts from some of them (a bottle of champagne).
 It is the combination of streetwise knowledge (knowing how to park, how to get in through the back door), charm and generosity that helps him being popular and liked.

 - YouTube.
 2018.
 The Long Take: Goodfellas – YouTube.
 [ONLINE] Available at: https://www.youtube.com/watch?v=OJEEVtqXdK8.
 [Accessed 20 June 2018].